-Sawant gains ground on Orion in Seattle City Council race with substantial Thursday vote count
+Sawant threatening Orion in Seattle City Council race with substantial Thursday vote count

 Seattle City Councilmember Kshama Sawant gained a lot of ground in her District 3 race based on additional votes tallied Thursday, and is threatening to catch challenger Egan Orion.

-The socialist incumbent is still trailing Orion, but her share is now 48.6%, up from 45.6% Tuesday and 45.8% Wednesday.
-More-progressive candidates tend to gain ground as additional votes are counted.
+The socialist incumbent is still trailing business-backed Orion, but her share is now 48.6%, up from 45.6% Tuesday and 45.8% Wednesday.
+More progressive candidates, such as Sawant, tend to surge in Seattle elections as additional votes are counted.

 Sawant is now 739 votes behind.
 She took 59.3% of the votes added Thursday.